 Plastic-Free Broom and Dustpan:

 Speaking of beautiful green cleaning tools, it’s time to upgrade your broom ladies!
-Rather you are looking for a table dustpan set like the one above or tall wood handle broom these will both put a smile on your face as you fly… I mean to sweep away.
+Rather you are looking for a table dustpan set like the one above or tall wood handle broom these will both put a smile on your face as you fly… I mean, sweep away.

 Organic Dish Cloths and Towels: